CloudSecurityAlliance/CSA-Guidance/Domain 6- Management Plane and Business Continuity.md

 However, this means that cloud providers tend to offer options to improve resiliency, often beyond that which is attainable (for equivalent costs) in traditional infrastructure.
 For example, by enabling multiple "zones" where you can deploy virtual machines within an auto-scaled group that encompasses physically distinct data centers for high-availability.
 Your application can be balanced across zones so that if an entire zone goes down your application still stays up.
 This is quite difficult to implement in a traditional data center, where it typically isn't cost-effective to build multiple, isolated physical zones across which you can deploy a cross-zone load-balanced application with automatic failover.

-But this extra resiliency is only true if you architect to leverage these capabilities.
+But this extra resiliency is only achievable if you architect to leverage these capabilities.
 Deploying your application all in one zone, or even on a single virtual machine in a single zone, is likely to be less resilient than deploying on a single, well-maintained physical server.

 This is why "lift and shift" wholesale migration of existing applications without architectural changes can *reduce* resiliency.
 Existing applications are rarely architected and deployed to work with these resiliency options, yet straight-up virtualization and migration without changes can increase the odds of individual failures.

 The ability to manage is higher with IaaS and much lower with SaaS, just like security.
 For SaaS you rely on the cloud provider keeping the entire application service up.
 With IaaS you can architect *your* application to account for failures, putting more responsibility in your hands.
-PaaS, as usual, is in the middle—some PaaS may have resiliency options that you can configure, while other platforms are completely in the hands of the provider.
+PaaS, as usual, is in the middle — some PaaS may have resiliency options that you can configure, while other platforms are completely in the hands of the provider.

 Overall, a risk-based approach is key:
 * Not all assets need equal continuity.
 * Don't drive yourself crazy by planning for full provider outages just because of the perceived loss of control.
-Look at historical performance,
+Look at historical performance.
-* Strive to design for RTOs and RPOs equivalent to those on traditional infrastructure,
+* Strive to design for RTOs and RPOs equivalent to those on traditional infrastructure.

 ## Overview